itaymigdal/MalBox/README.md

 5. `cd .\MalBox`
 6. `Set-ExecutionPolicy Unrestricted -Force`
 7. `.\Install-MalBox.ps1`
-8. Go grab a coffee
+8. Go grab a ~~coffee~~ meal

 # What the script does

 1. Uninstalls Windows Defender using [Defender-Control](https://github.com/qtkite/defender-control)
 2. Disables automatic Windows updates
 3. Disables ASLR
+4. Disables UAC
-4. Sets file extensions and hidden files to be visible
+5. Sets file extensions and hidden files to be visible
-5. Extends the trial period of Windows (so it won't reboot every 10 minutes)
+6. Extends the trial period of Windows (so it won't reboot every 10 minutes)
-6. Installs Chocolatey
+7. Installs Chocolatey
-7. Installs Chocolatey packages (configurable in the script's config)
+8. Installs Chocolatey packages (configurable in the script's config)
-8. Extracts MalBox archive to desktop
+9. Extracts MalBox archive to desktop
+10. Adds (sym)links to Malbox directory
-9. Pin tools of choice to the taskbar using [PTTB](https://github.com/0x546F6D/pttb_-_Pin_To_TaskBar) (configurable in the script's config)
+11. Pins tools of choice to the taskbar using [PTTB](https://github.com/0x546F6D/pttb_-_Pin_To_TaskBar) (configurable in the script's config)
-10. Sets background wallpaper (configurable in the script's config)
+12. Sets background wallpaper (configurable in the script's config)

 > Check the wallpapers directory for the awesome images created by Midjourney